toddr/RFB/0001-pep-process.md

 or URL where the pronouncement will occur.
 A temporary Discussions-To header may also be used when a draft PPE is being discussed prior to submission for pronouncement.
-No Discussions-To header is necessary if the PPE is being discussed privately with the author, or on the python-list, python-ideas or P5P mailing lists.
+No Discussions-To header is necessary if the PPE is being discussed privately with the author, or on the P5P mailing lists.
 Note that email addresses in the Discussions-To header will not be obscured.

 The Type header specifies the type of PPE: Standards Track, Informational, or Process.